 The transplanting of live sphagnum plants to offset harvesting can be aided with the use of RFID Tags on live plant cultures.
 Environmentalists can track the replanting of bogs after they have been harvested.
 The restoration of the bogs is necessary for the continuous supply of peat for organizations.

-The ability to monitor personnel who are employed extracting peat moss is readily available with the inclusion of long range readers on all work sites using our RFID Personnel Tracking System.
+We can apply our knowledge that we have gained from our experience using RFID to track people to monitor personnel who are employed extracting peat moss is readily available with the inclusion of long range RFID readers on all work sites.
 Supervisors can track the location and the start and end times of employee shifts and locate their positions in real-time.
 All of this information is available as reports on the database, or can be imported into your existing payroll software to streamline your payroll process.
 Personnel Tracking not only creates business efficiencies, but also heightens the level of safety on the premises.